-1. Swisher WBRC11524 – Best Budget Walk Behind Brush Cutter
+1. Swisher WRC11524BS – Best Budget Walk Behind Brush Cutter

-Though it is the smallest on our list, the Swisher brush cutter still features a 24” deck which is the industry standard for a consumer-grade brush cutter.
+Despite being the smallest product on our list, the Swisher brush cutter boasts a 24″ deck, conforming to the industry standard for consumer-grade brush cutters.

 2. Brush Beast 36BBM17 – Best Heavy- Duty Brush Cutter